What is OBDII? The history of the onboard diagnostics board

 1996 — OBD-II becomes mandatory for all cars manufactured in the United States.

-2001 — EOBD (European version of OBD) becomes mandatory for all gasoline vehicles in the European Union (EU).
+2001 — EOBD (European version of OBD) becomes mandatory for all petrol vehicles in the European Union (EU).

 2003 — EOBD becomes mandatory for all diesel vehicles in the EU.